PixelMelt/blog/content/Obfuscation/Branch Encryption.md

 ### Usage with plain Javascript

-Here is an example of how this would look implemented with normal JS, given this implementation is weak because the code is stored as a string then evaled and it does not use a strong hash or encryption function.
+Here is an example of how this would look implemented with normal JS, given this implementation is weak because the code is stored as a string then eval'ed and it does not use a strong hash or encryption function.

 ```javascript
 function hash(input) {